-Summing up her life, Sr. Marilyn says, “I am grateful for having St. Julie’s words, ‘How good is the good God’ as the mantra for my life.
+In 2020, on the occasion of her 60th Jubilee as an SNDdeN, she said, “I am grateful for having St. Julie’s words, ‘How good is the good God’ as the mantra for my life.
 I am filled with gratitude that I have lived my life entering into the process of becoming that mantra in order to bring it to others in so many different settings.
 When I entered the convent, I never imagined that I would celebrate this Jubilee “sheltering in place”; however, the time has brought together significant threads in my life.
 I know that God is good.
 I know that the soul journey is a priority.
 I know from scripture, especially the book of Job, that in times of turmoil and turbulence the meeting place with God is that still quiet place within.
 And from this place anything is possible.
 These realizations truly are a gift for this Jubilee celebration.
 They will help me continue serving God’s people, humanity, and mother earth much more fully.”

 Sr. Marilyn's Ministries

 1964 Notre Dame Elementary School, San Francisco, CA

 1964-66 St. Dunstan Elementary School, Millbrae, CA

 1966-68 St Thomas More Elementary School, Lynwood, WA